-(Yes, I know I am a tad bit behind in my attempt at a 30 day series.
-Thirty days of writing is hard stuff.
-I’m getting there though!
-You can see all of the posts in the series over on the Easy Ideas for Better Handwriting Page which will soon (very soon!) be a completed series of 30 handwriting quick tips.
-Yeah!)
+You can see all of the posts related to handwriting in the series over on the Easy Ideas for Better Handwriting Page which is a completed series of 30 handwriting quick tips.

 Be sure to join us in the Sweet Ideas for Better Handwriting facebook group.
 There are so many lovely Occupational Therapists, educators, and parents who all strive to help kids with their handwriting.
 What a resource!